What is Clopidogrel?

 You're not likely to have blood pressure changes while you're taking Plavix.
 However, sudden drops in blood pressure may be a symptom of severe internal bleeding, which is a possible side effect of Plavix.

 You may notice that you bruise or bleed more easily and that it will take longer to stop bleeding while you are taking clopidogrel.
 This shows that Clopidogrel is still working.
-However, if bleeding is excessive, prolonged, or if you notice blood in your urine or stool, seek emergency medical advice.
+However, if bleeding is excessive or prolonged, or if you notice blood in your urine or stool, seek emergency medical advice.

 Arthralgia and back pain are also known to occur when used.
 There have been case reports linking arthritis to the use of clopidogrel.